The Invisible Man (film series): Invisible Agent

+The Invisible Man's Revenge

+Dr. Peter Drury tests his new formula for invisibility on the escaped fugitive Robert Griffin.
+After taking it, Griffin seizes the opportunity to head to London to take revenge on the Herrick family, who he believes have abandoned him on an African safari.

+Abbott and Costello Meet the Invisible Man

+Bud Alexander and Lou Francis are private-eyes and meet champion boxer Tommy Nelson, who is wanted for the murder of his manager.
+With the help of Dr. Philip Gray, the detectives use a new invisibility serum to try clear his name.

 Production

 Following the success of Dracula, Richard L. Schayer and Robert Florey suggested to Universal Pictures that an adaptation of H.G.
 Wells's The Invisible Man as early as 1931.
-Though promoted as being based on of H.G.
+Though promoted as being based on H.G.
 Wells' novel The Invisible Man, the screenplay only follows the basics of the original novel.
 After going through several potential directors, including Florey, Cyril Gardner, E. A. Dupont, with James Whale eventually being chosen.
 Shooting of the film began in June 1933 and concluded in late August.

-Universal Pictures first announced the development of The Invisible Man Returns in March 1939, around the time Son of Frankenstein was performing well at the box office.
+Universal Pictures first announced the development of The Invisible Man Returns in March 1939, around the time Son of Frankenstein (1939) was performing well at the box office.

 Hanke described the film's story being "more than slightly similar" to the 1934 film Charlie Chan in London.
 Though not a horror film, The Invisible Woman was originally written as a more serious horror film, about a mad scientist turning a woman invisible.
 The story was then passed on to Robert Lees and Fred Naldo who specialized in comedy.
-Gertrude Purcell, who had written the screenplay for the western comedy Destry Rides Again was hired to add a woman's perspective on the story.
+Gertrude Purcell, who had written the screenplay for the western comedy Destry Rides Again (1939) was hired to add a woman's perspective on the story.